rachelmteigen/SQL-Data-Analysis/SQL_HW_README.md

 # SQL_Homework
 SQL Homework Assignment

-Pavan is happy to do a 1 on 1 with you to go over anything in particular.
-Please message him on slack

 1a.
 You need a list of all the actors’ first name and last name

 select a.first_name, a.last_name